Search this site

 What About Accuracy?

 AutoSleep has been designed to help you easily evaluate and test which Sleep mode feels better for you, so you use the Apple Sleep Stages data or you can continue with the AutoSleep data.
 You get all the same great insights in AutoSleep regardless of the mode.
-The value in both models is in evaluating trends and variances in your personal data over time rather than looking at a single night's data in isolation or comparing to others.

 A couple limitations to be aware of using Sleep Stages is that it will not automatically track naps and has no lights-off functionality which means some limitations in how it tracks time in bed.